September 2022. Edinburgh, Scotland

 Personal Storytelling Intensive

-This 3-week storytelling course focuses on learning the art of telling true life, autobiographical stories to a group of listeners.
-By the end of the course you will have the skills necessary to shape and craft any story that you want to tell, whether it’s around the kitchen table to your family and friends or to a room packed full of people!
+This 3 week, full-time storytelling course focuses on the art of telling true-life, autobiographical stories.
+By the end of the course, you will have the skills necessary to shape and craft any story that you want to tell, whether it’s around the kitchen table to your family and friends or to a room packed full of people!

-Many people these days have a story to tell: it might be an important moment in their lives, something funny or sad that involved members of their family that are not with them any more, or their personal involvement in a larger, historical happening.
+Many people have a story they want to tell, especially now, when we have had time to reflect more on our lives during the Covid 19 pandemic.
+It might be an important moment in their lives, something funny or sad that involved members of their family that are not with them anymore, or their personal involvement in a larger, historical happening.
 But there are many questions about how to do this well:

-How can we share a true story so that it is not just egotistical?
+How can we share a true life story so that it is not just egotistical?